IndoNLP/nusa-crowd/README.md

 Yes!
 Some datasets are easier to write dataloader scripts for than others.
 If you find yourself working on a dataset that you can not make progress on, please make a comment in the associated issue, asked to be un-assigned from the issue, and start the search for a new unclaimed dataset.

-#### Can I change the Big-Bio schema?
+#### Can I change the Nusantara schema?

-**No, please do not modify the Big-Bio Schema.** The goal of this hackathon is to enable simple, programmatic access to a large variety of biomedical datasets.
+**No, please do not modify the Nusantara Schema.** The goal of this hackathon is to enable simple, programmatic access to a large variety of biomedical datasets.
 Part of this requires having a dependable interface.
 We developed our schema to address the most salient types of questions to ask of the datasets.
 We would be more than happy to discuss your suggestions, and you are welcome to implement it as a new config.

 #### My dataset has multiple labels for a span of text - what do I do?